aj7tt/placement-22/README.md

+# Started a #100daysofchallenge for placement'22

- # :gift: Placement'22- A Complete Roadmap :gift:
+ # :gift: Placement'22 :gift:
 <br>

-This repository consists of all the necessary contents required for your placement with a fine roadmap and short notes.The roadmap has followed the path of **cognizant: Digital Nurture program**.
-It will be a complete roadmap for your placement prep. <br>
+This repository consists of all the necessary contents required for placement with a fine roadmap and short notes.
+The roadmap has followed the path of 'cognizant: Digital Nurture program'.
 About the material : The material has been taken and combined from various different sources.
- ***Amazon***

 <br><br>
 # 🚀 Getting Started